brunner/filefairy/filefairy3/docs/SNACKS.md

 ### What do I win if I have the most stars?

 Nothing, because stars aren't saved.
-Not everything has to be a competition...
+Not everything has to be a competition, alright?